todoubled/harness/README.md

 Write an app with `harness` and deploy it to any host web app or even S3.

+Think in terms of a host and guest app situation. `harness` builds guest apps to be embedded on pages in Rails host apps.

 # Features
 __Auto-compiling assets__